Installation

 from pydantic import BaseModel

-from kavalai.workflow import WorkflowBuilder, InMemoryDataStorage
+from kavalai.workflow import WorkflowBuilder

 # Paste your OpenAI key here, or export OPENAI_API_KEY in your shell / .env.